-The Lake County High School athletic fee is \$50.00 per sport and \$25.00 per sport for middle school students.
+The athletic fee for grades 6, 7, and 8 is \$25.00 per sport.
 The athletic fee will be charged for any sport a student plays throughout the school year.
 A family plan is available for \$250.00, which will cover all immediate family members in the school district for the academic year (This family plan needs to be purchased by September).
+You may purchase this pass from Lake County High School.
 Unlike in the past, a student who plays three sports will have to pay the athletic fee for three sports.
 The athletic fee must be paid prior to the start of practice.
-This needs to be paid by the second week of practice.
-If a student decides to play two sports in the same season the cost of the second sport will be \$25.
+If a student decides to play two sports in the same season the cost of the second sport will be \$12.50.

-Gate Admission and Athletic Passes
+Gate Admissions and Athletic Passes

-Admission to each home athletic event is \$5.00 for adults 18 and over, \$3.00 for anyone under 18 years old.
-Seniors who are 60 years or older can get in to home events for \$3.00.
+Admission to each home MS athletic event is \$3.00 for adults and \$1.00 for Non-Lake County students or college students with a school id.
+Seniors who are 60 years or older can get in to home events for \$1.00.
 All Lake County students and district employees are free.